Ecological Society of America

 The Ecological Society of America (ESA) is a professional organization of ecological scientists.
 Based in the United States and founded in 1915, ESA publications include peer-reviewed journals, newsletters, fact sheets, and teaching resources.
 It holds an annual meeting at different locations in the USA and Canada.
-In addition to its publications and annual meeting, ESA is engaged in public policy, science, education and diversity issues.
+In addition to its publications and annual meeting, ESA is engaged in public policy, science, education, and diversity issues.

 ESA's 9,000 members are researchers, educators, natural resource managers, and students in over 90 countries.
-Members work on a wide range of topics, from agroecology to marine diversity and explore the relationships between organisms and their past, present, and future environments.
-The Society has over 20 topical sections and seven regional chapters.
+Members work on a wide range of topics, from agroecology to marine diversity, and explore the relationships between organisms and their past, present, and future environments.
+As of June 2023 the society has 32 topical sections, six regional chapters, and ten committees.

 History

-The first discussions on the formation of the Society took place in 1914 in the lobby of the Hotel Walton in Philadelphia, Pennsylvania, at a meeting of animal and plant ecologists organized by Henry Chandler Cowles.
+The first discussions on the formation of the society took place in 1914 in the lobby of the Hotel Walton in Philadelphia, Pennsylvania, at a meeting of animal and plant ecologists organized by Henry Chandler Cowles.
 On December 28, 1915, in Columbus, Ohio, at the meeting of the American Association for the Advancement of Science, a group of about 50 people voted to form the Ecological Society of America, adopted a constitution, and set the next meeting.
 Dr. Victor E. Shelford of the University of Illinois served as the first president.

-The Society was founded to unify the science of ecology, stimulate research in all aspects of the discipline, encourage communication among ecologists, and promote the responsible application of ecological data and principles to the solution of environmental problems.
-The Society has grown to 10,000 members worldwide.
+The society was founded to unify the science of ecology, stimulate research in all aspects of the discipline, encourage communication among ecologists, and promote the responsible application of ecological data and principles to the solution of environmental problems.
+The society has grown to 10,000 members worldwide.

-In the 1940s, the Society decided that it should focus on research and not pursue an activist or political focus on ecological preservation, leading Shelford to found what became The Nature Conservancy.
+In the 1940s, the society decided that it should focus on research and not pursue an activist or political focus on ecological preservation, leading Shelford to found what became The Nature Conservancy.